PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_direction.md

 This strategy uses a floor field collection for each room.

-The following parameters of an enhanced floorfield can be changed:
+The following parameters of an enhanced floor field can be changed:
 - `delta_h`: discretization/stepsize of grid-points used by the floor field
 - `wall_avoid_distance`: below this wall-distance, the floor field will show a wall-repulsive character, directing agents away from the wall
 - `use_wall_avoidance`: {true, false} switch to turn on/off the enhancement of the floor field